Increased Precision in Orthopedics

 The need of implant surgery is increasing, partly due to the ageing population, partly due to increasing patient demands on mobility.
 There are, however, quality issues in orthopedics; in Sweden, for instance, care-related injuries occur at 15% of the procedures leading to an additional healthcare cost of >1 billion SEK/year.

-In this project a portfolio of innovations providing ground-breaking precision improvements will be developed and validated in a close collaboration between industry, healthcare and academia.
+In this project a portfolio of innovations providing ground-breaking precision improvements have been developed and validated in a close collaboration between industry, healthcare and academia.
 The project consortium consists of 14 organizations within these three sectors, where Sectra is the project coordinator and together with CMIV run the overall project management.

 Fusing the Digital with the Physical